 The recommended reading section is what set off red flags for me.
 When the author not only quoted Elizabeth Gilbert (by no means a model of virtue or Biblical truth) in the book but also suggests reading one of her books, that was a deal-breaker for me.
 In a book about prioritizing your life and pursuing what is most important, we should fill our mind with secular wisdom?
 I think not.

 Nice idea to include bookmarks; just wish they'd had some Scriptural wisdom on them.
-I would have thought a Christian book would perhaps have included some Biblical content.
+I would have thought a Christian book club resource would perhaps have included some Biblical content.

 Disclaimer: I received a free digital copy of the "Joy of Missing Out Book Club Kit" from NetGalley for the purpose of review.
 No other compensation was received.